luca-nik/study-materials/README.md

 ## 📂 Folder Structure

 - `Solana/`: Contains resources related to the Solana blockchain.
-- `Rust_Programming/`: Contains resources for learning Rust programming language.
+- `Rust_Programming/`: Contains resources that I am using for learning Rust programming language.
 - `MEV/`: Contains resources related to Maximum Extractable Value (MEV).

 Contributions and suggestions are welcome 😊.